How to Measure a Boot Shaft: 3 Ways

 • Knee-high boots may have shafts of 13.5 inches (34.3 cm) or longer.

-• The height of the boot shaft may differ based on the size of the boot.
-If you opt for a size smaller than 8.5, the shaft will be slightly smaller.
-Conversely, if you choose a larger size, the shaft will be slightly bigger.
-When comparing your size to an 8.5-size boot, the change in leg length usually corresponds to the change in shaft size.
+• The elevation may differ based on the size of the boot.
+If you opt for a size smaller than 8.5, the shafts will be slightly smaller.
+Conversely, it will be somewhat large if you choose a larger size.
+When comparing your size to an 8.5 size, the change in leg length usually corresponds to the change in size.

 4. Considering heel height